radargovernamental/orbit-style/README.md

 5. Must be tree shaking ready and use CSS Modules for SPAs.
 6. Must be easy to use

-Considering our premisses, we mixed three main concepts: Atomic Design, ITCSS and BEM.
+Considering our premise, we mixed three main concepts: Atomic Design, ITCSS and BEM.
 How?

 ### ITCSS

 ITCSS is already quite known for its robustness and scalability regarding css.
-To adapt for our premisses, here is how we did it:
+To adapt for our premise, here is how we did it:

 - Settings: stores variables, colors and sizes
 - Tools: a series of mixins